Understand how your mind processes experience.

 “I always process things quietly and thought I was just holding things in.
 This helped me see that I just need time and space to understand what I feel.”

-• feel things internally without expressing them immediately
+• feeling things internally without expressing them immediately

-• prefer processing alone rather than talking things through right away
+• preferring processing alone rather than talking things through right away

-• struggle to explain what is happening inside
+• struggling to explain what is happening inside

 This is often a depth-and-space processing pattern.